WindJammer6/7.-NumPy-Pandas-Matplotlib-Learning-and-Practice-Python/README.md

 To be improved:
 * More learning and practices can always be done to further your understanding of the commands and the library itself.
-* Can do some practices regarding the mathematical aspects of NumPy.
+* Can do some practices regarding the mathematical aspects of the NumPy library.

 <br>